Neck Disability – Online Form To Determine & Monitor Neck Related Disability

 A 2015 study in the European Journal of Neurosurgery found the Neck Disability Index had a significant correlation to discern quality of life as well as mental health measures for patients suffering one level cervical disc disease with radiculopathy.

-A 2016 study in the European Spine Journal concluded the Neck Disability Index is a valid patient reported outcome measure for whiplash patients, providing reliable measurements of neck condition and appropriate for assessing related functional status for both genders.
+A 2016 study in the European Spine Journal concluded the Index is a valid patient reported outcome measure for whiplash patients, providing reliable measurements of neck condition and appropriate for assessing related functional status.